SACOG/GIS-tools/OSM/OSM-quick-guide.md

 Protomaps has a cool tool for specifying and downloading specific areas' OSM data

+# Working with OSM Data Extracts

+After downloading an OSM data extract, you may want to trim or filter it before working with it.
+E.g., remove all data except for roads, or only keep points of interest.
+While there are several tools out there for such tasks, [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) is nice because it is cross-platform (Linux, Mac, and Windows) and can do a lot of different things with OSM and PBF.

+## Example Osmosis Commands

+Convert a PBF (a compressed version of a .OSM) to OSM

+`osmosis --read-pbf input.osm.pbf --write-xml output.osm`

+Extract only roads from an OSM file originally containing everything (e.g., also buildings, points of interest, administrative boundaries, etc.):

+`osmosis --read-xml input.osm --tf accept-ways highway=\* --write-xml output.osm`

 # Converting between OSM native formats and other formats

 ## About OSM Native Format